Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Gains achieved with the enriched bases}

 As we have trained the network to be parameter-dependent to predict a solution for a set of parameters, we are interested in the average gains we obtain with our enriched approaches compared to the PINN and the standard FEM.
-More precisely, for a fixed mesh size $h$ and a fixed polynomial degree $k$, for a sample $\mathcal{S}$ of $n_p$ parameters, the numerical gains obtained by the additive approach on PINN and standard FEM are respectively defined for $j=1,\dots,n_p$ by:
+More precisely, for a fixed mesh size $h$ and a fixed polynomial degree $k$, for a \RTwo{set $\mathcal{S}$ of $n_p$ parameter instances}, the numerical gains obtained by the additive approach on PINN and standard FEM are respectively defined for $j=1,\dots,n_p$ by:

 with $e_\theta^{(j)}$, $e_h^{(j)}$ and $e_{h,+}^{(j)}$ respectively the $L^2$ relative errors obtained with the PINN, the standard FEM and the additive approach, defined in \cref{sec:setup_error_estimates}.
 Similarly, the theoretical gains obtained by the multiplicative approach (depending on the lifting constant $M$) on PINN and standard FEM are respectively defined for $j=1,\dots,n_p$ by: